Aymenworks/SoundPoll/README.md

 [![Platform](https://img.shields.io/badge/iOS-7.0%2B-blue.svg?style=flat)](https://developer.apple.com/iphone/index.action)
 [![Language](https://img.shields.io/badge/language-swift-orange.svg?style=flat)](https://developer.apple.com/swift)

-To participate in an event, a meetup, even in a party, and to have the possibility of choosing the song which will pass in a few moments with a mobile application, a raspberry and loudspeakers, it was what realized, or almost during the [fHacktory](https://www.linkedin.com/company/3299824?trk=prof-exp-company-name).
+To participate in an event, a meetup, even in a party, and to have the possibility of choosing the song which will pass in a few moments with a mobile application, a raspberry and loudspeakers, it was what realized, or almost during the 24H hackathon [fHacktory](https://www.linkedin.com/company/3299824?trk=prof-exp-company-name).

 An application that not only do its job, but before everything an app that let people having good time together.